 Prior to joining Oracle about 18 months ago, I spent my entire career in your chair.
 As a former Deputy Assistant Director at the FBI, I was responsible for enterprise software and data systems.
 Although I understood long ago that cloud computing is the future, I know that agencies operate in a budget-constrained world.
 At times, I faced difficult risk-reward decisions about moving to the cloud, such as re-engineering challenges to port legacy systems to the cloud as well as budget management concerns for data egress and dynamic cloud utilization.

-I’m the former Technical Director of Mission Analytics at the National Security Agency so I know many of the challenges that intelligence community (IC) agencies face when trying to implement computing technologies.
-Cloud technologies, like Oracle Cloud Infrastructure (OCI), offer flexible infrastructure that’s much easier and more cost effective to deploy than on-premises solutions.
+I’m the former Technical Director of Mission Analytics at the National Security Agency, so I know many of the challenges that intelligence community agencies face when trying to implement computing technologies.
+Cloud technologies, such as Oracle Cloud Infrastructure (OCI), offer flexible infrastructure that’s much easier and more cost effective to deploy than on-premises solutions.

-In this blog, I continued my conversation with Scott, and we talked specifically about the vast amounts of data that IC agencies collect and analyze to support its missions.
+In this blog, I continued my conversation with Scott Gaetjen, and we talked specifically about the vast amounts of data that intelligence community agencies collect and analyze to support its missions.
 As the former Technical Director of Mission Analytics at the NSA, I know first-hand that as our cyber-physical world has evolved, data has also evolved from siloed sources of structured data to enormous quantities of multi-dimensional, spatial, and temporal data.